kubeflow/website/content/docs/other-guides/kustomize.md

 ### Specifying a configuration file when initializing your deployment

-When you install Kubeflow, the deployment process uses one of a few possible YAML configuration files to determine the configuration.
+When you install Kubeflow, the deployment process uses one of a few possible YAML configuration files to bootstrap the configuration.

 Typically, you specify the configuration file with a `--config` parameter when you run `kfctl init`.
 For example: